top of page

 Durability affects how well the packaging protects the product during shipping, storage, and consumer use.

 • Aluminum: Highly durable and impact-resistant.
-While they protect the product well, they can dent under heavy pressure.
+They protect the product well but can dent under heavy pressure.

 • Glass: Provides a premium feel and excellent barrier protection but is fragile.
 Breakage or chipping is a high risk during shipping and mishandling.

-• PP: Extremely "tough" and flexible.
-It has excellent fatigue resistance (ideal for flip-top hinges) and tends to flex rather than crack when dropped.
+• PP: Extremely tough and flexible.
+It has excellent fatigue resistance, ideal for flip-top hinges.
+It tends to flex rather than crack when dropped.
 Its semi-matte surface hides scratches better than clear plastics.

 • PET: The most impact-resistant lightweight option.
 It resists shattering, making it ideal for e-commerce.
 However, it scratches easily and can degrade under UV exposure unless treated.